mediocregopher/blog.mediocregopher.com/_drafts/mr-worldwide-pt-1-europe.md

 despite all that, there was definitely a feeling a depression while I was there, like I was totally alone.
 When I got onto a plane and took off, I was more relieved than anything else.

+## Amsterdam, The Netherlands

+One of the first things I noticed when I landed in The Netherlands (which is such a strange name for a country, now that I'm typing it out) is that they have a sun.
+It's a stereotype that the UK doesn't get much sun, but it was absolutely a true one while I was there.
+There was literally cloud cover the whole time.
+That probably had to do with why my mood was down the whole time, unbenownst to me.

+With my extremely pale ginger self back under the sun, it felt like I'd been holding my breath for weeks and I was now finally able to breathe again.

+Amsterdam is sometimes called the Venice of the North.
+Like Bruges.
+Unlike Bruges, Amsterdam is gritty and in some places delapidated.
+The buildings are sinking into the soft, slightly-under-sea-level Holland soil, and so lean precariously over the streets.
+House boats line nearly all canals, many appearing abandoned.
+Most canals have a layer of debris and trash floating on them.

+Some parts of the city are littered with bars and clubs and "coffee shops", giving them a grunge feel.
+And others had wildly colored houses and quiet corners on the canal.
+And then the museum district, with the amazing Van Gogh Musuem and the laborynthian Rijksmuseum (those were the two I went in, there's like five in that little square).
+And still there's the red light district, with sex shops and cheesy tourist shit and live shows and, obviously, prostitutes.
+They each have a little window where they try to grab your attention from.
+It's kinda weird.

+Despite that, Amsterdam was probably my second favorite place I visted on the whole trip.
+Like Lisbon, the city feels real.
+The grunge lets you know people actually live there.
+The hostel I stayed in was really cool, and I made a bunch of friends.
+One of the nights there I confirmed a long-held suspicion: that I would hate bar crawls.
+Now I know for sure.
+On a different night me and friends went out, visited a "coffee shop", and hit up the Sex Museum.
+This turned out to be a great idea; it wasn't even that raunchy, just kind of mind-boggling.

+Amsterdam also turned out to have the best Belgian fries I've ever had, for whatever reason, and they ended up being my lunch almost every day.
+I'd grab my fry-cone and wander the canals, finding small corners and tucked away cafes to sit and read at.
+I wouldn't have thought that a city known for nightlife could also be home to so many serene little spots; nevertheless, the city is full of them.

+My bus out of Amsterdam was an 8 hour overnight journey which deposited me in Copenhagen.
+Before getting on the bus I killed the last of my "coffee" that was in my pocket, contorted myself into a ball fitting into the two seats of space I grabbed, and got the best sleep I've ever gotton on a bus.